 Let’s get started!

-To make sure you get a good headstart, make sure you’ve done a little homework and picked an approach to home education and set down your philosophy and values.
+To get a good headstart, make sure you’ve done a little homework, picked an approach to home education, and set down your philosophy and values.

 For now, let’s get started!